sytabaresa/kingly/README.md

 As a result of this, the following choices were made:

 - **functional interface**: the transducer is just a function.
-As such, the transducer is a black-box, and only its computed outputs can be observed
+As such, the transducer is a black-box, and only its injected outputs can be observed
 - **complete encapsulation** of the state of the transducer
 - **no effects** performed by the machine
 - no exit and entry actions, or activities as in other state machine formalisms